Quick Tips for Hosting a Stress Free Holiday

 Make it a Potluck: Encourage your guests to bring a dish to share.
 This will lighten your workload and allow everyone to contribute their favorite recipes, creating a diverse and delicious spread.
 Consider providing the main dish, like a turkey or ham, and letting your guests fill in with sides and desserts.

 Prep in Advance: Wherever possible, prepare dishes in advance.
 Many items can be made a day or two before the gathering and reheated when it’s time to eat.
-For example, casseroles, dips, and desserts often taste just as good, if not better, after a day in the fridge.
+For example, casseroles, dips, and desserts often taste just as good, if not better, after being refrigerated for a day.

 2. Create a Relaxing Atmosphere